BHFDSC/CCU029_01/protocol/README.md

     Next, we classified admissions where the main reason was acute SARS-CoV-2 infection (Type A) as follows:
 <p>

-    Type A1) A primary reason for admission was a Covid Code ((U07.1, U07.2, U07.3, U07.4).<sup>20</sup>
+    Type A1) A primary reason for admission was a Covid Code ((U07.1, U07.2, U07.3, U07.4)<a href="https://paperpile.com/c/npFJxx/4D3N">[14]</a>.
 <p>

     Type A2) A primary reason for admission was a sign, symptom, or condition/presentation consistent with an acute SARS-CoV-2 infection (and did not definitively indicate an alternative diagnosis) and a non-primary reason for admission was a code for acute covid (U07.1 or U07.2).
-The candidate list of signs, symptoms or conditions of SARS-CoV-2 infection was identified from prospective studies including ISARIC and international studies <sup>22 26-29</sup> as: unspecified viral infections, viral conjunctivitis, volume depletion, shock, acidosis, otitis media, croup, non-specific bronchiolitis, cough, fever, vomiting, diarrhoea, myalgia, headache, , arrhythmias, tonsilitis, pharyngitis, laryngitis (Supplementary Materials Table A).
+The candidate list of signs, symptoms or conditions of SARS-CoV-2 infection was identified from prospective studies including ISARIC and international studies<a href="https://paperpile.com/c/npFJxx/iF37+CyFV+A1dN+Wr2N+zmp5">[2,13,18–20]</a> as: unspecified viral infections, viral conjunctivitis, volume depletion, shock, acidosis, otitis media, croup, non-specific bronchiolitis, cough, fever, vomiting, diarrhoea, myalgia, headache, , arrhythmias, tonsilitis, pharyngitis, laryngitis.
 <p>

     These admissions may or may not have been linked to a Positive test.